ITSEC-Research/bron-vault/README.md

     - A successful match reveals a "Supporting Files" tab with all data from the same device.
     - Seamlessly explore correlated cookies, browser history, and system files in a single click.

-  * **Domain Discovery**: Search for subdomains, paths, and associated credentials for any domain across all uploaded logs.
-    - Enter a `domain` or `keyword` to discover all related subdomains, paths, and exposed credentials.
-    - **Overview Tab**:
-      - Timeline visualization showing when credentials were logged by stealers (log-date tracking).
-      - Top 10 most-used passwords observed for the queried domain or keyword.
-      - Top 10 subdomains by credential volume with horizontal bar charts.
-      - Top 10 paths by credential volume with horizontal bar charts.
-      - Summary statistics showing total subdomains, paths, credentials, and affected devices.
-    - **Subdomains Tab**: Browse all discovered subdomains with associated paths and credential counts.
-Includes deduplication feature that aggregates subdomains for clearer insights, automatically summing credential counts when multiple paths exist for the same subdomain.
-    - **Credentials Tab**: View all credentials associated with the domain, including URLs, usernames, passwords, log dates, and direct links to correlated devices.

   * **Device Detail View**: Explore individual device information with comprehensive details.
     - **Overview Tab**: Get an at-a-glance summary with engaging visualizations including:
       - Summary cards showing total credentials, software, and files